Aaron’s Israel Travel Tips

 Do not use transformers to plug in any kind of device that creates heat, such as an iron, toaster oven, hotplate etc. You will need to purchase such items in Israel.

-The situation with public Toilets in Israel is improving all the time.
+The situation with public toilets in Israel is improving all the time.
 Most major cities have public toilets around the city.
 Also, all major tourist sites have them.
 Every gas station in Israel is obligated by law to have clean, free public toilets.
 In most cases they do.

 I highly recommend that you keep a roll of toilet paper with you wherever you go in Israel, since it is not uncommon for the restrooms to be out of paper.
-I pull the cardboard tube out of the roll to make it fit better in my bag.

 Hotel Staff: Hotel staff will expect to be tipped for service rendered.
 A few shekels for bags carried or help from the concierge is standard.